solita/solita.github.com/_posts/2017-11-28-aws-reinvent-first-impressions.md

 ## Automating security

 Does a Lambda replace your security team?
 Of course not, but it would be utterly stupid not to leverage it to get faster responses to expected threats, faster automated healing in case of for example DDOS attack.
 Instead of requiring puny humans to offer 24 hour support and react in minutes in the middle of the night, how about let the Lambdas do that?
+Manual response is in many cases already way too late to help.

 Speaking of DDOS attacks, I expect them to become more and more common these days, and AWS has a lot of options to shield against them.
 And there will be more.
 Goal is a no-op security, something you would just automatically get.
 We are not there yet, but there's a lot you can leverage as basis, and then more you can manually add on top of that.
 To survive a DDOS attack, you simply need to stop the easily detected threats at the front gates, then be able to scale in many directions for the more sophisticated ones.
 And only cloud can really do that for you.